Cellular & Molecular Biology Careers & Outcomes

-MSUM graduates majoring in Cellular and Molecular Biology will build a solid foundation in the biological sciences.
-Biological processes at the cellular and molecular level apply to all levels of biological organization from genes to ecosystems.
-This versatile degree opens opportunities for careers in many areas, ranging from human health to resource management to everything in between.
-Typically, about half of our graduates advance to graduate programs or professional schools while the rest work in in business and industry.
+MSUM graduates majoring in the BA or BS in Biology will build a solid foundation in the biological sciences.
+Typically, about half of our graduates advance to graduate programs or professional schools while the rest work in business and industry.

 - Biochemists